Tower Climb · Difficulty Audit

 • Why undisclosed for non-Crash originals: Roobet publishes the Crash figure openly but does not separately publish per-game RTP for Coinflip, Dice, Mines, Plinko, Mission Uncrossable, Snoops HotBox, or Towers.
 This is a structural transparency gap.

-• Cross-brand tower-climb context: Stake Dragon Tower at expected 99 percent (Stake industry-pioneer baseline).
+• Cross-brand tower-climb context: Stake Dragon Tower at expected 99 percent (Stake earliest-mover baseline).
 Shuffle Waifu Tower at expected 99 percent (Stake-alumni team baseline; precise per-game pending).
 BetFury Tower at 99.28 percent base plus BFG dividend overlay.
 Roobet Towers at expected 96-98 percent.
 The gap to standard tower-climb operators is approximately 1-3 percent.

 • Most plausible Roobet figure: 96-98 percent range with 97 percent as the most plausible single point estimate.